trevors-git/nonopoly/README.md

 # Nonopoly

-_Demonstrate how a adaptable ruleset based on liquid democrasy leads to a prosperous humanity_
+_Demonstrate how a adaptable ruleset based on liquid democracy leads to a prosperous humanity_

 ## Context